vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

 _PARENT_CONTEXT_: The Helm charts global context
 _COMPONENT_: The `component` to create a database job for
 _TYPE_: The type of Job.
 Allowed values: create|reset
+_CREATE_SCRIPT_CONFIGMAP: Name of an existing ConfigMap which contains a custom `create-database.sh` script.
+Only if set to a non-empty ConfigMap name a custom 'create-database.sh'script is executed from the ConfigMap, otherwise the built-in script is executed for _TYPE_ `create`
 Usage:

 This function full renders job objects that either create or reset a database defined for _COMPONENT_.
 The container used for these database operations is found in the `hull.config.specific.images.dbTools.repository` field (default is 'vpms/dbtools') and the tag to use is given in the `hull.config.specific.images.dbTools.tag` field (default "1.8").
 In order to work correctly, the following environment variables are provided to each 'vpms/dbtools' instance executed: